Index

 For the highest performance in conjunction with the bang-for-the-buck factor, I picked up the long-range, GPS equipped Pro SE model (now the "Pro M"), which offers a ton of features in quite the small package.
 Truth be told, a buddy of mine is a vendor, so I did get a great deal, but I wouldn't have hesitated to snag this once I learned more about it.
 There is plenty of information on their site, but check out Vortex Radar and their YouTube channel for real-world tests and comparisons that will give additional insight as to how good they really are.

 In any case, this radar detector is so good, I bought two.
-One for occasional jaunts in the Cobra, and the other in my quite zippy daily-driver, a 2014 Explorer Sport.
-Just to give props to some other quality gear out there, I had to mention mounting options other than the typical window suction cups and accessory-outlet cords (some of us hate external wires).
+One for occasional jaunts in the Cobra, and the other in my daily-driver, a 2020 Explorer ST. Just to give props to some other quality gear out there, I had to mention mounting options other than the typical window suction cups and accessory-outlet cords (some of us hate external wires).
 For the Explorer, I picked up a nice rearview mirror kit from BlendMount, shown above, whereas the Cobra gets a simple visor clip.
-In both vehicles, the power cords are hard-wired, with the Explorer using taps in the power mirror harness for a clean look (I had previously run another harness in the Cobra headliner before I installed its power mirror).
+In both vehicles, the power cords are hard-wired, with the Explorer using taps in the lane keeping circuit that is under a cover in front of the rear-view mirror for a clean look (I had previously run another harness in the Cobra headliner before I installed its power mirror).
 An example of a tap kit from MirrorTap is above right, but they can be found easily through an internet search or simply fabricated from existing hard-wire harnesses.

 Overall, I'm glad to keep this stuff relatively out of sight while it does what it does.
 Again, I swear I don't draw the attention of local law-enforcement officials!
 Still, I do like to enjoy my drives without any hassles, and am glad to have some good gear to keep me out of trouble, especially when unknowingly creeping over posted speed limits.
 If you are in the market for a great radar detector as well, don't hesitate to check out Radenso.
 Otherwise, feel free to meander along on leisurely cruises in no rush whatsoever!